Jia Junpeng: Interpretation, reception and after-effects

 According to China Hush website, World of Warcraft had been inaccessible with the host, NetEase, claiming it was suffering outages due to a competitor's attack.
 Five million Chinese WoW players were frustrated and impatient, so "Jia Junpeng, your mom tells you to go home to eat" has been interpreted by WoW players as "Netease hurry up and start the World of Warcraft service".

 Some people attribute the popularity of the meme to the childhood memories it arouses.
-However, some are also of the opinion that such a deep analysis is unwarranted, since they consider the "Jia Junpeng Phenomenon" to be merely kuso culture from internet.
+However, some are also of the opinion that such a deep analysis is unwarranted, since they consider the "Jia Junpeng Phenomenon" to be merely kuso culture.
 A China Daily editorial called it "a demonstration of collective boredom."

 According to one analyst, the newly popular internet phenomenon reflects some characteristics of popular culture such as anti-intellectualism, an unwillingness to care about something's original value, confusion, a willingness to follow the crowd, decadence, and immaturity.
 Hu Jiqing, associate professor from the College of Journalism and Communications at Nanjing University, said the unprecedented popularity of the post may be easily explained because the common saying "Your mother is calling you home for dinner," resonates – as young people addicted to Internet games often feel guilty about their families – and causes people to reflect.

 The meme has sparked various Photoshop contests throughout internet forums, where the catchphrase is often photoshopped into various places, such as banners, signs in public places, or as a caption to a humorous image.
 Jia Junpeng's popularity is indicated by its use on T-shirts, blogs and in song.
 The expression has also been used by human rights activists to demand the release of a jailed legal scholar.
-Businesses have also sought to capitalise by using the meme: car dealer in Sichuan created a banner that read: "Jia Junpeng, your mom is calling you to drive home a Roewe 550."
-One restaurant sign was spotted with the slogan: "Jia Junpeng, your mom is calling you to eat Yanjing Hotpot!"
+Businesses have also sought to capitalise by using the meme: a car dealer in Sichuan created a banner that read "Jia Junpeng, your mom is calling you to drive home a Roewe 550."
+One restaurant sign was spotted with the slogan "Jia Junpeng, your mom is calling you to eat Yanjing Hotpot!"